Cyber-Security-Club-HTU/.github/profile/README.md

 **We look forward to your contributions and participation in our cybersecurity community!**

 ```
-Note: The Cyber Security Club at Hussein Technical University is not responsible for any misuse of the information or tools provided in this repository.
+Note: The Cyber Security Club at Al Hussein Technical University is not responsible for any misuse of the information provided in this repository.
 Use the resources and tools responsibly and adhere to ethical guidelines while engaging in cybersecurity activities.
 ```